 U.S. Army Chief of Staff, NATO Commander.
 Born: July 16, 1921, Fairview, Kansas.
 Died: October 27, 2008, Falls Church, Virginia.

 Born in 1921, Rogers attended high school in Fairview and spent a year at Kansas State University before receiving an appointment to West Point.
 His reputation there as a "bright and promising young officer" won him, in 1946, the position of aide to General Mark Clark, commander of the American forces in Austria.
-In 1947, Rogers received a Rhodes scholarship to study at Oxford University and by 1954 had received both a B. A. and M. A. in philosophy, politics, and economics from that institution.
+In 1947 Rogers received a Rhodes scholarship to study at Oxford University and by 1954 had received both a bachelor's and master's degree in philosophy, politics, and economics from that institution.
 Between periods of education and endeavor, Rogers served in Korea, earning a Bronze Star of Valor.

-Advancements came swiftly for Rogers and, while serving in Vietnam with the 1st Infantry Division, he received his first general's star.
+Advancements came swiftly for Rogers and, while serving in Vietnam with the First Infantry Division, he received his first general's star.

 It was while serving as commander of the 5th Infantry Division (Mechanized) at Fort Carson, Colorado, in 1969 that Rogers gained attention for his reform program to make army training more meaningful for the common soldier and improve communication between officers and enlisted personnel.
 He eliminated KP duties, early morning formations, and roll calls, and "G.I. parties" to scrub barracks for Saturday inspection.
 He established councils for junior officers and for enlisted personnel to air grievances and encourage suggestions, and worked toward resolution of race and drug problems on base.
 His liberal innovations were credited with stimulating substantial reenlistments at Fort Carson.